zachmilan/zachmilan/README.md

 # Hi, my name is Zach Milan

-## About Me
+## 💻 About Me
-I’m a recent **Computer Engineering graduate from the University of Michigan** (May 2025)
+I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)**
-with experience in **embedded systems, PCB design, and hardware/software integration.**
+with experience in embedded systems, PCB design, and hardware/software integration, applied across projects spanning ideation to completion.

-I enjoy taking projects from **concept → schematic → PCB layout → firmware bring-up**,
-with a focus on usability, power efficiency, and real-world deployment.

 ---